skuid/skuid-labs/experiments/dataSources/airtable/README.md

 You'll want to select Id, Created Time (if you prefer), and then you'll want to click into the Fields "field."
 You'll find your sheet's columns listed here.
 Select all relevant fields, and then build your page!

-## Lets make this data source do full CRUD!
+## Let's make this data source do full CRUD!

 Reading data is nice.
 But when you can read and write...
 Why not!!
 Skuid supports all the HTTP verbs - so you can Create, Update and Delete (as well as Read).

 Go back to your Read Only model and make the following change: